WarwickR92/Disaster-Response-Pipeline/README.md

 - data/process_data.py: The python file that loads, cleans & merges both the messages & catagories training data.
 - models/train_classifier.py: The python file that trains the Random Forests ml model.
 - app/run.py: The python file that runs the visualisations and creates the web app.

+Please note that the data provided for this project has came from Figure Eight: https://www.figure-eight.com/